chloestephan/engineering-project/README.md

 docker compose up --build -d
 ```

-- __Init BDD__:

-To initialise the BDD you have to use the `database-seed.sql` file inside the server folder.
-Just run the script inside pgAdmin after you launched it with the `docker-compose.yml`.

 ## Run the application

 To run the application you just have to run the frontend part, if you are using Docker, with this command: